FAQ

 How was this policy developed?

-Since October, the bill sponsors held extensive 1:1 and broad stakeholder meetings with a diversity of stakeholders to solicit input and feedback on the policy.
+• In October 2021, the bill sponsors held extensive 1:1 and broad stakeholder meetings with a diversity of stakeholders to solicit input and feedback on the policy.

 View HB22-1355: Producer Responsibility Program For Recycling here.